2022–23 Milwaukee Bucks season

-The 2022–23 Milwaukee Bucks season is the 55th season for the franchise in the National Basketball Association (NBA).
+The 2022–23 Milwaukee Bucks season was the 55th season for the franchise in the National Basketball Association (NBA).
 On August 17, 2022, the NBA announced that the regular season for the league would begin October 18, 2022 and end on April 9, 2023.
+They won their fifth straight central division championship on March 28, 2023, after winning over the Detroit Pistons.